Thanks for stopping by mooney=mc2!

 Finally, I realize that I have two sons but that the blog leans more towards Corrigan than Connor.
 Connor is into his teen years now and prefers that I do not share as much about him and I nearly always ask Connor permission before posting photos or stories about him.
 I am careful to respect Connor’s need for privacy and hope that my readers do not equate the fewer Connor-posts with how much I love that boy.
 He means the world to me but he is growing up and doesn’t need his mom embarrassing him online.
 Corrigan, however, is different.
 He comes with extenuating circumstances and his disorder, and it’s rarity, means that there is a wonderful chance here to bring awareness and give others hope.
 If one day Corrigan decides that he doesn’t want me to share any of his story, I will oblige him as well.

-Stick around, read a little and if you feel moved to do so, I would love to hear from you…either in the comments or by email. ( email@example.com ) Whatever is easiest for you.
+Stick around, read a little and if you feel moved to do so, I would love to hear from you…either in the comments or by email. (firstname.lastname@example.org please put something about UCD or the specific disorder in the subject email so I won’t lose it to Junk Mail or Spam Folder ) Whatever is easiest for you.

 “Your worst days are never so bad that you are beyond the reach of God’s grace.
 And your best days are never so good that you are beyond the need of God’s grace.”